trevyn/turbosql/README.md

 ```

 - Haha just kidding, this doesn't exist yet.
-- How does this work with threads and async?
+- How might this work with threads and async?
 - What if the transaction fails to commit?
 - Nested transactions not supported?
 - Calling other functions in a transaction?
 Async?
 This gets messy.
 Just say that any Turbosql calls outside of the literal text `transaction!{}` body will work fine, but _not_ be part of the transaction?